August 9 to 11, 2022

-Instruction will be conducted by MVP Full Circle Owner & Workshop Facilitator Margot Page.
-Sessions will be led by globally recognized experts, athletes, and coaches.
+Instruction was conducted by MVP Full Circle Owner & Workshop Facilitator Margot Page.
+Sessions were led by globally recognized experts, athletes, and coaches.
 See the lineup below!

 EDUCATION: FRAMEWORK FOR FUTURE LEADERS

-Participants will learn key elements of leadership and how to apply these elements to themselves and to others.
-Sessions will surround the themes of ‘Leading Myself’, ‘Leading My Future Self”, and ‘Leading My Community’.
-All sessions are designed to help participants grow their confidence in sport and life regardless of their current leadership or sporting experience.
+Participants could learn key elements of leadership and how to apply these elements to themselves and to others.
+Sessions were surrounded the themes of ‘Leading Myself’, ‘Leading My Future Self”, and ‘Leading My Community’.
+All sessions were designed to help participants grow their confidence in sport and life regardless of their current leadership or sporting experience.

 EVENT: DAY TO DAY ACTIVITY

-Every morning is filled with interactive and immersive sessions built around sport led by our educators.
-After lunch, participants will be guided to women’s sporting events at Brock University or at the new Canada Games Park located next to Brock.
-The day closes with reflections on skills and experiences of the day.
+Every morning was filled with interactive and immersive sessions built around sport led by our educators.
+After lunch, participants were guided to women’s sporting events at Brock University or at the new Canada Games Park located next to Brock.
+The day closed with reflections on skills and experiences of the day.

-On the last day, family members are welcome to join the Closing Ceremony at 3:00 PM where a frameable certificate of completion from Brock will be presented.
+On the last day, family members were welcome to join the Closing Ceremony at 3:00 PM where a frameable certificate of completion from Brock was presented.